pescap/bempp-uq/README.md

 # Bempp-UQ
-A Python/Bempp-based plug-in for uncertainty quantification by random domains (https://bempp.com/).
+A Python/Bempp-based plug-in for uncertainty quantification by random domains.

 Includes:
 - (FOA) Tutorials to evaluate the shape derivative for both sound-soft and sound-hard Helmholtz scattering problems